diana-hui-yang/cohesity-scripts/oim/backup-ora-coh-oim/linux/README.md

 - -f : Number of times backing Archive logs (default is 1.)
 - -b : ORACLE_HOME (default is /etc/oratab, optional.)
 - -x : Maximum throughput (default is no limit.
 Unit is MB/sec.
 Archivelog backup throughput will be 20% of max throughput if database backup is running)
+- -i : yes means using Cohesity API Key, no means using Cohesity user/password.
+Default is no
 - -w : yes means preview rman backup scripts